twahir21/postech_dev/important.md

 Use || when you're okay with any falsy value being replaced.

 # for max speed server should be 100ms - 300ms as maximum

+## auto restocking based on sales data
+do this for how many product should be restocked based on prev analytics on sales

+# on low stock
+alert via email,sms and whatsapp about product with low stock

+# on re-order
+do a one-click re-order to vendor